 To understand the use of tools like these to make better paintings find a teacher who understands how to pass these concepts to you and practice them with intent and vigor.
 Your art will improve faster than painting many works without understanding these common errors.

-For more information on these topics please visit my website at www.cosbystudio.com, and follow me on Facebook and Instagram, learn more about my instructional art DVD Painting Plein Air Impressionism here.
+For more painting advice, please visit my website at www.cosbystudio.com, and follow me on Facebook and Instagram, learn more about my instructional art workshop Painting Plein Air Impressionism here.

 Additional landscape paintings by John Cosby: